JonathanReyess/colabai/README.md

    We then output a similarity matrix where each entry (i, j) represents the similarity score between module descriptions i and j.

-6. We now map each module title with its corresponding indice of the matrix.
+6. Now that we have our similarity matrix, we will now map each module 'title' with its corresponding indice of the matrix.

-7. Given a module title as input, we use our similarity matrix to find similar modules sorted by similarity scores, excluding the input module     itself, and return a list of 10 recommended modules.
+7. Now passing a module title as input to our function, we use the similarity matrix we created from all available modules to find similar modules, excluding the input module itself, and return a list modules with the highest similarity scores.
+For this step, we are taking every module the student has completed and returning recommendations for that singular module specifically.

-8. Every list of recommended modules for each corresponding module the student took is then stored in a list.
+8. We will store our lists of recommendations in a separate list that we will use to create a dictionary by iterating through each list.
+The key in this dictionary will be a module name, with the value being how many times it appears in our 2D array.

-9. We create a dictionary of every recommended module along with how many times it appeared in each recommendation.
+10. Finally sort this dictionary of {module, frequency} pairs by frequency, and return the first n modules with the highest frequency.
+These will be the n courses our algorithm has recommended.

-10. We sort this dictionary of {modules, frequency} pairs by frequency, and return the first five modules with the highest frequency.
+Now this algorithm isn't perfect, other factors to consider might include whether or not the student actually enjoyed the class they completed.
+As it may be assumed, our algorithm is highly dependent on the modules the student has already completed.
+The more modules a student has taken, the better the recommendation results.

-## 2 - Co-Lab Co-Pilot
+## 2 - OpenAI Tools

 **OpenAI API being used :** Assistants - https://platform.openai.com/docs/assistants/how-it-works